Growth Mindset Tip: Drop Your Fear of Trying

 Take note of:

-- why you want to try this thing,
+• Why do you want to try this thing

 Enjoy the try!

-I've helped hundreds of counseling clients overcome roadblocks that get the way of success.
-I've turned what I've learned about what works and doesn't work into books that can help you too.
+I've helped hundreds of counseling clients overcome roadblocks that get in the way of success.
+And turned what I've learned about what works and doesn't work into books that can help you too.

-Two of my workbooks, Becoming Calm: Silver Lining Anxiety and Stress Resilience Workbook and Journal, and Building Skills to Uplevel Life: Silver Lining Emotional Intelligence Workbook include worksheets directly related to developing the ability to try.
+Two of my print workbooks, Becoming Calm: Silver Lining Anxiety and Stress Resilience Workbook and Journal, and Building Skills to Uplevel Life: Silver Lining Emotional Intelligence Workbook, include worksheets directly related to developing the ability to try.

 Comments 0